pasku14/tictactoe-1/Readme.md

 * layout.erb - this is the default layout to be used for all erb files
 * public/ - this is the default folder for serving static assets
 * Procfile - this tells Heroku or Foreman how to run the application
+* Rakefile- installs the gems and run the server